-Priority Agency Request Explanation Location 1/26 DOE Other educational programs requests Fund 3-K and Pre-K seats in CB8 2/26 DYCD Provide, expand, or enhance after school programs for elementary school students (grades K- 5) Fund Out of School Time and DayCare programs for all children who go to school in CB8 or who have parents that work in CB8.
-3/26 DYCD Other youth workforce development requests Increase funding for youth programs in CB8.
-4/26 DOHMH Other animal and pest control requests Increase funding for rodent extermination on city streets 5/26 DPR Other park maintenance and safety requests Preserve funding for year round workers and Associate Parks and Recreation Workers (APSWs) at NYC Parks and Recreation.
-6/26 DPR Improve trash removal and cleanliness Provide funding for exterminators in all Parks within CB8.
-7/26 DOT Provide new traffic or pedestrian signals Increase funding for audible accessible crossing signals for intersections in CD8 8/26 DFTA Enhance home care services Increase funding for services to Older Adults including Personal and Home Care, Transportation Services, Meals-On-Wheels, Senior Congregate Care Meal Programs and Case Managers 9/26 DPR Other park maintenance and safety requests Increase funding for additional roving Park maintenance staff, tree pruners and tree climbers.
-10/26 DHS Expand street outreach Increase funding for Homeless Services Outreach personnel, especially during the overnight hours and provide DHS with updated information Technology equipment.
+Priority Agency Request Explanation Location 1/28 DOE Other educational programs requests Fund 3-K and Pre-K seats in CB8 2/28 DYCD Provide, expand, or enhance after school programs for elementary school students (grades K-5) Fund accessible and affordable Out of School Time and DayCare programs for all children who go to school in CB8 or who have parents that work in CB8.
+3/28 DYCD Other youth workforce development requests Increase funding for youth programs in CB8.
+Fully fund the Summer Youth Employment Program, Learning to Work Program, and other youth workforce development programs.
+4/28 DOHMH Animal and pest control requests including reducing rat and mosquito populations Increase funding for rodent extermination on city streets 5/28 DPR Other park maintenance and safety requests Preserve funding for year round workers and Associate Parks and Recreation Workers (APSWs) at NYC Parks and Recreation.
+6/28 DPR Improve trash removal and cleanliness Provide funding for exterminators in all Parks within CB8.
+7/28 DOT Provide new traffic or pedestrian signals Increase funding for audible accessible crossing signals for intersections in CD8 8/28 DFTA Enhance home care services Increase funding for services to Older Adults including Personal and Home Care, Transportation Services, Meals-On-Wheels, Senior Congregate Care Meal Programs and Case Managers.
+Covid-19 has highlighted the effects of food insecurity, and must continue to be addressed.
+9/28 DPR Other park maintenance and safety requests Increase funding for additional roving Park maintenance staff, tree pruners, and tree climbers to address critical public safety issues related to severe weather.